jocelynpender/jocelynpender.github.io/_pages/about.md

   - /about.html
 ---

-I am a Biodiversity Data Scientist living in Sackville, New Brunswick, Canada.
+I am a Biodiversity Data Scientist living in Ottawa, Ontario, Canada.

 Currently, I work at the [Canadian Wildlife Federation](https://cwf-fcf.org/) as the Manager of Data Science & Web Development.
 I am interested in how data science can support the preservation of biodiversity.